-The attacker, on loan from AC Milan, saw his penalty saved but hit home the parried effort to cancel out Layvin Kurzawa's strike earlier in the second halfMonaco were held to a 1-1 draw by Montpellier on Friday after M'Baye Niang returned to Ligue 1 in style by scoring the crucial equaliser.
+The attacker, on loan from AC Milan, saw his penalty saved but hit home the parried effort to cancel out Layvin Kurzawa's strike earlier in the second half.Monaco was held to a 1-1 draw by Montpellier on Friday after M'Baye Niang returned to Ligue 1 in style by scoring the crucial equalizer.

 The hosts were dominant for much of the first half but were fortunate to go in level at the break after Remy Cabella fluffed his lines one-on-one with les Rouge et Blanc goalkeeper Danijel Subasic.

 The second half was a more balanced affair, with goals at either end and half-chances galore from both sets of players, and a draw was a fair result in the first Ligue 1 game of 2014.

 Pre-match favorites Monaco unquestionably started the stronger of the two sides.
 Moutinho was unlucky not to get his name on the scoresheet with a curled shot from 25 yards, as goalkeeper Geoffrey Jourdren reacted at the last millisecond to beat the shot behind.

 The game fell into a lull as Monaco pressed the hosts but failed to finish off its finely-crafted chances.
 Falcao, in his first Ligue 1 start since November, looked rusty with his finishing as his efforts either sailed over, wide or dribbled harmlessly into the goalkeeper's arms.

 Montpellier was mostly limited to passing around in the middle of the park in the first third of the match, though Cabella was a bright spark as he unsuccessfully called for a penalty in the 34th minute after claiming he was dragged down in the box by Kurzawa.